weareblahs/ikeatoys/README.md

 # For Your Information
-Adding new toys, including the DJUNGELSKOG and JATTELIK series of toys, and FAMNIG HJARTA - that's why this project is now called **ikeatoys**.
+Adding new toys, including the DJUNGELSKOG and JÄTTELIK series of toys, and FAMNIG HJÄRTA - that's why this project is now called **ikeatoys**.
 Will start doing it soon after exams.
 README.md will be changed once started.

 ![image](https://user-images.githubusercontent.com/37889443/179269126-3857cba0-4a1c-4272-8965-a78f3f80efa5.png)
 # BLÅHAJ?